 Everest Base Camp Trek FAQs

 Planning a trek to the base camp of the world’s highest mountain?
 Great!
-You might be looking for some suggestions or helpful tips on Everest base camp trek.
+You might be looking for some suggestions or helpful tips on the Everest base camp trek.
 Here are some frequently asked questions by the trekkers that may help a lot to plan your EBC trek.

 Where is Everest Base Camp?

-Everest base camp is the bottom of the world’s highest mountain Everest.
+Everest base camp is at the bottom of the world’s highest mountain Everest.
 It is located in northeastern Nepal.
 Trekking through the Sagarmatha National Park, you can reach here.
 This area is also known as the Khumbu region.